-- Continue to measure current levels of service in accordance with the metrics identified in O. Reg.
-588/17 and those metrics that the Village believes to provide meaningful and reliable inputs into asset management planning. - Work towards identifying proposed levels of service as per O. Reg.
-588/17 and identify the strategies that are required to close any gaps between current and proposed levels of service.
+Continue to measure current levels of service in accordance with the metrics identified in O. Reg.
+588/17 and those metrics that the Village believes to provide meaningful and reliable inputs into asset management planning.

 4.2 Storm Network

 The storm water services are delivered and maintained by municipal staff.